chipsalliance/chisel/docs/src/explanations/modules.md

 reset in the entire design.

-The clock is just wired as is, but if needed, `RawModule` can be used in conjunction with `BlackBox` to connect a differential clock input for example.
+The clock is just wired as is, but if needed, `RawModule` can be used in conjunction with `ExtModule` to connect a differential clock input for example.